What Is Idea Validation Framework?

 Imagine a scenario where you have an idea for a new product or service.
 What will you do next?

-It's always a wise strategy to validate a business idea by showing it to potential customers for feedback.
+It's always a wise strategy to validate a business idea by showing it to potential customers feedback.
 Such surveys help record customers' reactions, likes, and dislikes so that you can modify your product accordingly.

 Under this framework, you can also seek help from professionals who can provide insight into what you are doing well, what is lacking in your concept, and any obstructions to success.